yaronf/I-D/STAR/draft-sheffer-acme-star.md

  from a subdomain into a CDN-managed domain.
  * Restrict certificate issuance for the domain to specific CAs that comply with ACME.
 This assumes universal deployment of CAA {{RFC6844}} by CAs, which is not the case yet.
+We note that the CA/Browser Forum has recently decided to require CAA checking {{CAB-CAA}}.
  * Deploy ACME-specific methods to restrict issuance to a specific authorization key which is controlled by the content owner {{I-D.landau-acme-caa}}, and/or to specific ACME authorization methods.